-The Sydney Opera House has recently recorded new Welcome to Country messages, which are now available for Commercial Hirers and Sydney Opera House Presents to use while presenting in our venues.
+The Sydney Opera House has pre-recorded Welcome to Country messages available for Commercial Hirers and Sydney Opera House Presents to use while presenting in our venues.
 The recordings feature welcome messages from male and female artists, Matthew Doyle, Jacinta Tobin and, Rhoda Roberts AM, with music composition by Damien Robinson and have been created with the support of the Metropolitan Local Aboriginal Land Council.
 The Sydney Opera House's Event Operations & Planning and Production teams can provide advice to you on the Welcome to Country recordings available and integration into your presentations.